dulvui/godot-ios-upload/README.md

 1. Sign in to appleid.apple.com.
 2. In the Sign-In and Security section, select App-Specific Passwords.
 3. Select Generate an app-specific password or select the Add button, then follow the steps on your screen.
-4. Enter or paste the app-specific password into the password field of the app.
+4. Enter or paste the app-specific to the Action secrets.

 Find here the official instructions on how to create an app-specific password:
 [support.apple.com/en-us/HT204397](https://support.apple.com/en-us/HT204397)